Written by Willie Peacock, attorney

 While trust accounting seems like a relatively straightforward concept, keeping track of client trusts can get complicated if you’re managing accounts for multiple clients.
 You need to be diligent and ensure that each account is tracked properly with a full paper trail of statements so you can ensure that no funds were accidentally used improperly.

 A legal trust accounting tool like Clio that has safeguards in place to give you peace of mind over trust transactions will help your firm as you scale.
-Ultimately as long as you’re careful, diligent, and regularly check your statements, legal trust accounting doesn’t have to be scary.
+As long as you’re careful, diligent, and regularly check your statements, legal trust accounting doesn’t have to be scary.
 Take the horror stories about others’ trust accounting fails as cautionary tales and use their learnings to inform your own trust accounting processes.